 What do I need to know about pallets?

 You will want to choose pallets that are large enough to prevent any overhang, and sturdy enough to handle the volume of your shipment.
-Pallets that have a four-way forklift entry are desirable as they make shipments easier to load and unload, and reduce the risk of damage.
+Shipping pallets that have a four-way forklift entry are desirable because they make shipments easier to load and unload, reducing the risk of damage.

 Once an appropriate pallet has been selected the next consideration is to create a controlled system of packing that is easy to follow for anyone handling your product.
 You will want to optimize space and weight and establish a standard of protection that will ensure your product suffers no damage.
 The carriers job is to move your product from point A to point B, not to prepare it for shipment and own responsibility for any imbalanced or improperly secured items.